dawnvince/EasyTSAD/README.md

 - generate CSV including the overall performance of all trained methods;
 - aggregate all methods' anomaly scores into one plot.

-## A simple example that implements a new method.
+## An example that implements a new method.

 ### Prepare a global config toml file.
 If not provided, the [default configuration](https://github.com/dawnvince/EasyTSAD/blob/main/EasyTSAD/Controller/GlobalCfg.toml) will be applied:
 ```toml